franciscop/happy/README.md

 # Happy

-Simplify 90% of your day-to-day Git workflow:
+Happy save and don't worry about anything.
+Simplify your day-to-day Git workflow:

 ```
 happy save